guenbakku/aws/README.md

 # Simple AWS Manager

-A simple CakePHP 3 plugin for manage AWS resources.
+A simple CakePHP 3 plugin for managing AWS resources.
 Currently this can only list and restart EC2 instances.

 ## Requirement